 Know Your Reproductive Rights and Resources

 In the wake of the overturning of Roe v.
 Wade in June 2022, the landscape of abortion laws across states has undergone significant changes.
 Unfortunately, Florida Lawmakers have relentlessly attacked reproductive rights here in Florida.
-So, while abortion under certain circumstances is still legal in Florida, abortion rights are under attack, and the landscape of abortion laws are rapidly changing.
+Abortion rights are under attack, and the landscape of abortion laws are rapidly changing.

 For comprehensive information on understanding your rights, accessing care in Florida, and Congressional efforts to advance reproductive freedom, please refer to the resources below.